 We do not accept unsolicited submissions from unproduced writers.
 If you would like a written assessment of your work we refer you to the Australian Writers’ Guild.
 Information on their script assessment services can be found on their website.

 Commissions are by invitation, and the company will work closely with writers to support the work from commissioning to production.
 Occasionally, writers will be invited by Belvoir to write about a specific subject or to write for a specific project.

 We also offer two awards for playwrights – the Philip Parsons Fellowship for Emerging Playwrights and the Balnaves Foundation Indigenous Playwright’s Fellowship.
 For full details please see the Fellowships and Residences page.

 The best way for us to get to know your work is to see it on its feet, so it is a good idea to let us know when you have a show, a reading or a workshop happening.

-You can invite the Artistic Director and the Artistic and Programming staff by emailing Luke Cowling, our Associate Producer who keeps a record of all the invites and helps organise the chaos.
+You can invite the Artistic Director and the Artistic and Programming staff by emailing our Artistic Associate Dom Mercer who keeps a record of all the invites and helps organise the chaos.
 If you like, you can also drop an email to individual staff.
 We cannot see everything, but we get close.